 Data streaming is designed to deliver real-time insight that can improve your business and give it a competitive edge.
 Data is processed in real-time from potentially thousands of sources, such as sensors, financial trading floor transactions, e-commerce purchases, web and mobile applications, social networks and many more.
-By aggregating and analysing these real-time data streams, you can use database streaming to gain actionable insights to improve business agility, make better-informed decisions, fine tune operations, improve customer service and act quickly to respond to any opportunity or, indeed, crisis that may come your way.
+By aggregating and analyzing this real-time data, you can use database streaming to gain actionable insights to improve business agility, make better-informed decisions, fine tune operations, improve customer service and act quickly to respond to any opportunity or, indeed, crisis that may come your way.

 Effective database streaming requires a sophisticated streaming architecture and Big Data solution like Apache Kafka.
 Kafka is a fast, scalable and durable publish-subscribe messaging system that can support data stream processing by simplifying data ingest.
 Kafka can process and execute more than 100,000 transactions per second and is an ideal tool for enabling database streaming to support Big Data analytics and data lake initiatives.

 Stream processing is a method of performing transformations or generating analytics on transactional data inside a stream.
 Traditional ETL-based data integration functions are performed on data that will be analysed in a database, data lake or data warehouse.
 Analytics are typically run within a data warehouse with structured and cleansed data.
 In contrast, streaming platforms like Apache Kafka enable both integration and in-stream analytics within data as it moves through the stream.
 Typically, data is ingested into a stream via change data capture (CDC) technologies.